rocky-linux/documentation/docs/guides/file_sharing/nfsserver.md

 !!! note "note"

-    `showmount`sorts and deletes duplicates in the results, so it's impossible to determine whether a client has made multiple mounts of the same directory.
+    `showmount` sorts and hides duplicates in the results, so it's impossible to determine whether a client has made multiple mounts of the same directory or not.

 ## Client configuration